ipfs/js-ipfs/docs/core-api/README.md

 # IPFS Core API

-This directory contains the description of the core IPFS API.
-In order to be considered "valid", an IPFS core implementation must expose the API described here.
-You can also use this loose spec as documentation for consuming the core APIs.
+This directory contains the description of the core JS IPFS API.
+In order to be considered "valid", a JS IPFS core implementation must expose the API described here.
+This abstraction allows for different implementations including:
+1. Full JavaScript native implementation
+2. Delgate implementation that invokes another IPFS implementation (e.g., Kubo)

+You can use this loose spec as documentation for consuming the core APIs.

 It is broken up into the following sections: